NiHaLOO7/Job_Portal/README.md

 # jobboard

 Here will be some information about the app.

-To see the us visit to this link => https://mighty-cliffs-67829.herokuapp.com/
+To see the UI screen visit to this link => https://mighty-cliffs-67829.herokuapp.com/

 ## How to start?